 Actually, I occasionally worked in the small grocery store at the resort my dad was managing as he needed help from a number of other employees to ring up groceries during the day.

-I was living at the Rio Nido Resort in the summer 1969.
-I arrived there after July 4th, as I was sent to be with my parents from Contra Costa County Juvenile Dept. as my friend.
-Denis Bruner and I (we were under the age of 18) were picked up at a park in Concord for breaking curfew laws.
+I was living at the Rio Nido Resort in the summer of 1969.
+I arrived there after July 4th, as I was sent to be with my parents-courtesy of the Contra Costa County Juvenile Dept. as my friend.
+Dennis Bruner and I (we were under the age of 18) were picked up at a park in Concord for breaking curfew laws...as I remember.
+Bruner was well known by the police in Concord.

 My dad was managing this resort and he had provided me a job(s) while I lived there.
-Occasionally I worked inside the small grocery store but mostly I took care of the public pool during the day...which required me to do the typical stuff: remove the leaves (debris) floating in the pool; provide chlorine to clean the pool; I also made sure the pump was operating properly...and I was the life-guard.
+Occasionally, I worked inside the small grocery store but mostly I took care of the public pool during the early part of the day...which required me to do the typical stuff: remove the leaves (debris) floating in the pool; provide chlorine to clean the pool; I also made sure the pump was operating properly ...and I was the life-guard.
 A job that usually began in the morning as this was when the weather would be sunny and warm.

 When I had free time, I played on the pool tables so I could improve my pool playing skills.
 I started to believe I was becoming a good pool player.
 My brother Charlie, while he was stationed in Viet Nam, surprised me by sending me two gifts.
 One was a cue stick and the other gift was a chess set.
 I loved playing with this cue stick.
 Both the cue stick and chess set were so beautiful as they were hand carved in Viet Nam-I believe.
 Unfortunately though, both of them were destroyed in a fire that took place in my oldest sister's garage in the S.F.
 Bay Area/Contra Costa County, where they were being temporarily stored.

 Being the game room operator at this Russian River resort did provide me my first and only "fight" experience I had in my life.
-And that fight happened inside this building where the sound of pool balls were constantly banging against each other, and the music playing on the jukebox at the time was most likely the Beatles song "Hey Jude."
+And that fight happened inside this building where the sound of many pool balls were constantly banging against each other, and the music playing on the jukebox at the time was most likely the Beatles song "Hey Jude."
+A perfect song for me to listen to before singing happy birthday to my 18th year that was soon approaching.

-Now, I do realize that since that fight took place, there have been at least 100 other guys who wanted to kick my 'ass' too.
+Now, please don't misunderstand me as I do realize that since that fight took place, there have been at least 100 other guys (maybe more), who wanted to kick my 'ass'...and wanted to kick my face too.
 I think it has a lot to do with my smile.
-They see my smile and immediately both of their hands turn into fists...it's really a strange phenomena.
+They see my smile and immediately both of their hands turn into fists ...it's really a strange phenomena.

-Looking back, I am not entirely sure what caused this fight but if my memory serves me right, it had something to do with this guy thinking he could use loud profanity inside this game room/arcade, and then he also believed this crazy notion, which he had heard from some other belligerent people stationed along Sonoma County's River Road, that park management would not call him out for it...in which I did.
+Looking back, I am not entirely sure what caused this fight but if my memory serves me right, it had something to do with this guy believing he could use loud profanity inside this game room/arcade...along with believing this crazy notion, which he had heard from some other belligerent people stationed along Sonoma County's River Road, that park management would not call him out for it.

-One thing led to another and before I knew it four arms were swinging wildly and that the commencement of this craziness was now happening for everyone to see.
-I slipped on the floor and while I was down, he kicked me in the face and today I am very fortunate I didn't lose an eye and a number of teeth during the duration of this one-round boxing match that ended abruptly when other park personnel rushed over to put a stop to this madness.
+One thing led to another and before I knew it four arms were swinging wildly into the air.
+It must have appeared to everyone in attendence, like two insane music conductors fighting over the control of an orchestra.
+Unfortunately, this craziness was now taking place for everyone to see.
+I slipped on the floor and while I was down, he kicked me squarely in the face and today I am very fortunate I didn't lose an eye and a number of teeth during this one-round boxing match that ended abruptly when other park personnel rushed over to put a stop to this madness.

-The next day, a visitor at this resort asked me what had happened to my face with the many bruises, swollen lip and puffed-up eyes that were staring at him.
+The next day, a visitor staying at the Rio Nido Resort, asked me what had happened to my face with the bruises, swollen lip and puffed-up eyes that were staring at him.
 I told this person that a professional football "field goal kicker" was in town and wanted to show me and many others at this resort the best way to make contact with the football when kicking a field goal in a hurry.
-Then this professional kicker kindly asked me if he could use my face as the football to demonstrate his talent.
+Then this field goal kicker kindly asked me if he could use my face as the football to demonstrate to everyone watching the true talent he possessed in one of his feet.

-However, as you can clearly see, he shanked the football, pulled it far to the left of the goalposts and nearly broke my jaw, along with temporarily ruining my vision and has made it almost impossible for me to enjoy meatballs and spaghetti for the next three months.
+However, as you can clearly see, he shanked the football and pulled it far to the left of the goalposts and he nearly broke my jaw...along with temporarily ruining my vision and this has made it almost impossible for me to enjoy spaghetti and meatballs for the next three months.

-If I had just a small amount of wisdom at this time in my life, I would have surely turned down the kicking demonstration he provided to me and the others, who were standing round waiting for a little excitement to take place at the boring Rio Nido Resort.
+If I had just a small amount of wisdom at this time in my life, I would have surely turned down the kicking demonstration he provided to me and the others, who were standing around waiting for a little excitement to place and they ended up witnessing the "kick" heard around the Rio Nido Resort.

 I had tried to join the army in late 1969.
 I was going to enlist with a high school buddy, Dennis Bruner, and join in the Army's " buddy program" that was available at the time.
 We took all the necessary steps, at Oakland's enlistment/recruiting center to join.
 Back in 1969, this facility was located near down-town Oakland.
 The only requirement the two of us had yet to do was take the "oath."
 And our taking the oath wasn't going to happen until after December, 1969, which would be weeks after we had completed the required enlistment exams in Oakland.